gferhpc/supercomputing.tue.nl/pages/documentation/administration/trinityx/provisioning.md

 Slurm 22.05's slurmd seems to be incompatible with CGroups v2 on Rocky Linux 8, hence we use CGroups v1 on compute nodes.
 It is unclear what exactly goes wrong with cgroups v2.

-Furthermore, Rocky 8 has some packages that are incompatible with CGroups v2; see https://www.redhat.com/en/blog/world-domination-cgroups-rhel-8-welcome-cgroups-v2.
+Furthermore, Rocky 8 has some packages that are incompatible with CGroups v2, in particular libvirt, runc, and Kubernetes; see https://www.redhat.com/en/blog/world-domination-cgroups-rhel-8-welcome-cgroups-v2.

 To enable for a specific osimage: